holmenov/ZkSync-Transactions/README.md

 - Check wallets balance.
 - Send mail via Dmail.
-- Swap on SyncSwap.
-- Swap on WooFi.
+- Swap on SyncSwap, 1inch, Odos, Maverick and more.
 - Deposit and withdraw on EraLend.
 - Mint free NFTs.
 - Wrap and unwrap ETH